electrikmilk/cherrilang.org/language/definitions.md

 #define name My Shortcut
 ```

+Cherri will ignore the name of the file and use the definition instead to create `My Shortcut.shortcut`.

 ## Version

 Defines the minimum version of iOS your Shortcut supports.
 Warnings will be printed if you use actions that are not supported in the targeted version.